Mhalisk/seoulRemix/README.md

-This is a custom theme based off of Seoul256.
+This is a custom theme for vsc based off of Seoul256.